-According to the Nursing Home Abuse Center, disabled adult and elder abuse in nursing homes can come in the form of physical, emotional, sexual, or financial harm.
+According to the Centers for Disease Control (CDC), disabled adult and elder abuse in nursing homes can come in the form of neglectful, financial, emotional, physical, or sexual harm.

 Examples of nursing home abuse include:

-Whether the nursing home abuse stems from individual staff members (as is common in cases of physical abuse), or from the facility’s management (as in cases of overcharging or undermedicating to save costs), such treatment is unacceptable.
+Nursing home abuse could stem from individual staff members, as is common in cases of physical abuse.
+It could also come from the facility’s management, as in cases of neglecting abuse between residents, overcharging families for care, or under-medicating patients to save costs.
+Whatever the source, such treatment is unacceptable.